UltraEngine/Documentation/CPP/Speaker_GetPitch.md

 # Speaker::GetPitch

-This method gets the speaker pitch setting
+This method gets the speaker pitch setting.

 ## Syntax